From Low-Distortion Norm Embeddings to Explicit Uncertainty Relations and Efficient Information Locking: Permutation extractors

 \section{Permutation extractors}

-In order to prove the existence of strong permutation extractors with good parameters, we use the construction of Guruswami, Umans and Vadhan \cite{GUV09} which is inspired by list decoding.
-Their main construction is a lossless condenser based on Parvaresh-Vardy codes.
-Using this condenser, they build an explicit extractor with good parameters.
-However, this lossless condenser based on Parvaresh-Vardy codes does not seem to be easily extended into a permutation condenser.
-The same paper also presents a lossy condenser based on Reed-Solomon codes, which can indeed be transformed into a permutation condenser.
-This permutation condenser can then be used in the extractor construction instead of the lossless condenser giving a strong permutation extractor.
-In this section, we describe this construction.
+In order to prove the existence of strong permutation extractors with good parameters, we use the construction of \citeN{GUV09} which is inspired by list decoding.
+Specifically we use their lossy condenser construction based on Reed-Solomon codes, which can be transformed into a permutation condenser.
+Then we use their general construction of an extractor based on the repeated application of a condenser.
+The construction is described in this section.
 For completeness, we reproduce most of the proof here, except the results that are used exactly as stated in \cite{GUV09}.

 It is also worth mentioning that to obtain metric uncertainty relations, we want strong extractors.
-Even though the extractors in \cite{GUV09} are not directly described as strong, they are essentially strong.
+Even though \citeN{GUV09} mostly talk about weak extractors in their presentation, it is simple to convert their extractors into strong ones.
 In this section, we describe all the condensers and extractors as strong.

 \begin{definition}[Condenser] A function $C : \{0,1\}^n \times S \to \{0,1\}^{n'}$ is an $(n,k) \to_{\e} (n', k')$ \emph{condenser} if for every $X$ with min-entropy at least $k$, $C(X, U_S)$ is $\e$-close to a distribution with min-entropy $k'$ when $U_S$ is uniformly distributed on $S$.
 A condenser $C$ is \emph{strong} if $(U_S, C(X, U_S))$ is $\e$-close to $(U_S, Z)$ for some random variable $Z$ such that for all $y \in S$, $Z|_{U_S = y}$ has min-entropy at least $k$.